its-d/terraform-aws-eks-microservice-framework/README.md

 3. Confirm your public IP with the repository helper (REQUIRED — see "_confirm_ip"):
    - `make _confirm_ip`
    - This ensures `public_access_cidrs` in your environment tfvars is set to the IP that should be permitted to access the EKS API (prevents accidentally opening public access).
+4. Create Secrets (Grafana User, Grafana Password) within AWS Secrets Manager (Plain Text Secret) to pass into the .tfvars file
+5. Create Certificate and upload to IAM Certificate Manager or ACM then copy the ARN into the .tfvars (If enabled in .tfvars)
-4. Ensure you have the minimum toolchain installed (Terraform, AWS CLI, kubectl, Helm, Python + pre-commit).
+6. Ensure you have the minimum toolchain installed (Terraform, AWS CLI, kubectl, Helm, Python + pre-commit).
-5. Run: `make init` (or `terraform init -backend-config=backend.hcl`) and ensure init succeeds.
+7. Run: `make init` (or `terraform init -backend-config=backend.hcl`) and ensure init succeeds.
-6. Run: `make plan` then `make apply`.

 Tip: Use a feature branch and open a PR so CI validates formatting and terraform validation before merging to main.